Download the materials below to share with your patients

 Terms to know

-IG, immune globulin; PIDD, primary immunodeficiency disease.
+IG, immune globulin; PIDD, primary humoral immunodeficiency disease.